M.O.R.E. Project

 GROUP LEADERS: The MORE Project also wants to hear from STEM clubs, youth scouting groups, preparedness teams, societies and lodges, senior centers, and other educational or recreational activity organizers.
 If your members would like to learn about radio technology and how it is used in a wide range of applications, including informal chatting, emergency search and rescue, global and outer-space communication, and much more, please contact Dr. Mercuri at <MOREProject500@gmail.com>, with a description of your group.

-TRAINERS and VEs: We will have an ongoing need for FCC-licensed amateur radio operators at the General level or above, in the U.S.A. or territories, who are certified as Volunteer Examiners (or who want to earn this certificate), to assist with training, testing, GOTA activities and outreach.
+TRAINERS and VEs: We have an ongoing need for FCC-licensed amateur radio operators at the General level or above, in the U.S.A. or territories, who are certified as Volunteer Examiners (or who want to earn this certificate), to assist with training, testing, GOTA activities and outreach.
 If you would like to be involved, please provide your full name and callsign in an email, with the subject line — MORE Project — to Rebecca K3RPM at <MOREProject500@gmail.com>.

 The formal description of the MORE Project is available here: MORE Project Description